netrome/2022-10-sthlm-rust-meetup/presentation.md

 - Rich ecosystem of libraries

 Let's start exploring!

+## Quick primer on WASM & Rust
+...

 ## Minimal Yew.rs app
 This is what you need to get started with Yew: